itrimble/Mock-Interview/README.md

 *   BlueTeam VM- [https://github.com/mandiant/flare-vm](https://github.com/mandiant/flare-vm)

 Security Analyst Tools:
 Graymatter

-Internal SOC Role:
+**Internal SOC Role:**
-Customer:
+Who is the customer?
-If you wanted to get tuning done of the alerts, what MTTR - Mean Time to Resolution
+If you wanted to get tuning done of the alerts, where should you start and why ?
+MTTR - Mean Time to Resolution
 MTTR - Mean Time to Respond
 Who covers them after the 5pm daytime shift ?
 Identify metrics
 Write Fuzers to uncover security issues